An analysis of a film that has stirred a long-overdue discussion and has warranted an Oscar nomination

 When we look at the staggering awakening brought on by the #MeTooMovement and the countless victims of sexual assault and abuse, it’s overwhelming.
 The film by Emerald Fennell, Promising Young Woman (nominated for an Academy Award) tackles this head-on and without restraint.

 According to the Rape, Abuse and Incest National Network, 1 out of every 6 American women are victims of an attempted or completed rape and of all sexual assaults in this country, only 5 of every 1,000 rapists will end up in prison.
 The National Organization for Women has reported that of all the women murdered in the U.S., about one-third were killed by an intimate partner.
 And RAINN reports that 94% of women who are raped experience PTSD symptoms in the two weeks following the attack.
 These collected pieces of information set the stage for reviewing the recently released controversial revenge-thriller by Fennell.

 This film is a cinematic experience that our society needs now more than ever in a #MeToo era.

 Promising Young Woman is a contemporary independent film, that some may say is “counterintuitive” or “unrealistic” as a revenge thriller.
-But, while films such as Last House on the Left or I Spit on Your Grave are straight-up ‘blood and guts’ films, a Promising Young Woman elevates this genre in that it’s as thoughtful as it is violent.
+But, while films such as Last House on the Left or I Spit on Your Grave are straight-up “blood and guts” films, a Promising Young Woman elevates this genre to be as thoughtful as it is violent.
 This film questions more about the politics and real-life assault situations rather than the old-school broad strokes.
 Additionally, Promising Young Woman combines its thoughtful perspective with a vibrant visual look.
 The balance of bright candy colors with the mix of dark subjects and humor creates a striking contrast.

 An empowering film by its subject matter is made even more empowering in that it is a film about women, which is also written and directed by a woman.